What is penetration testing?

 - What penetration testing tools are typically used?

-Redscan’s penetration testers don’t rely on automated scanning applications.
+Redscan’s testers don’t rely on automated scanning applications.
 To detect hidden and complex vulnerabilities, they leverage a range of open source and commercial pentesting tools to manually perform tasks such as network and asset discovery, attack surface mapping and exploitation.

 - How long does a pentest take?